The Visibility of Underwear

 What were these glamorous models thinking?
 Perhaps that is unfair, what was the photographer thinking?

 The model on the left demonstrates the major failing of a strapless basque and that is the cantilevered bust section that pokes forward.
 These basques can tend to be less substantial than proper corsetry and another (painful) failing is when the bones at the front turn over when you sit down.
+This happened to one of my husband's old girlfriends.

 On the right, what was the (French) manufacturer thinking?
 The bra is fine, the negligee a piece of photographic adornment, but that girdle is appalling!
 It has been designed to show through the poor girl's clothes.
 Buttoned on suspenders, heavy-duty zipper and the raised welts of the zipper channel will show through all but the sturdiest of tweeds; and this isn't a tweed-wearing girl!